Anjaam: Plot

 She begins with the prison guard by planning a night-long worship event at the jail, staging an alibi for herself.
 Shivani sneaks away and kills the prison warden by dragging her to the gallows and hanging her.
-As there is no evidence and a strong alibi, Shivani is not convicted of it.
+As there is no evidence, Shivani is not convicted.

 Three years later, Shivani is released from prison.
 First, she kills Mohanlal by choking him with rupee notes and chewing off a significant amount of flesh from his arm.
 Inspector Arjun suspects Shivani of the murder.
 While Shivani is mourning her daughter at her grave, Inspector Arjun steps right on her grave to rudely intercept her.
 He chases her and tries to rape her in a barn.
 However, Shivani overpowers him and sets the barn on fire, leaving him to die.

 Shivani visits Vijay's home but learns that Vijay and his mother moved out of there two years ago.
 She decides to dedicate her life to serving the disabled at the hospital she used to volunteer at.
 The doctor there suggested she stay at their new sanatorium in Tikamgarh.
 When she gets there, she finds out that the sanatorium was built by Vijay's mother.
 Shivani finds Vijay in a paralyzed state at the sanatorium, losing his ability to move due to the car accident which killed Shivani's sister and daughter.
 She volunteers to rehabilitate him.

 Vijay gets cured with Shivani's love and attention.
 Vijay tells Shivani once again to say she loves him and to marry him, as she has no other options in life.
 Shivani embraces him before stabbing him.
 She confesses that she nursed him to health for one purpose: to kill him, as it is a sin to kill an incapacitated person who cannot defend himself.
 In their scuffle, they end up dangling from a cliff with Vijay hanging onto Shivani's foot.
 Vijay says that if he falls to his death, he shall take Shivani with him.
 Deciding that it is more important for Vijay to die than for her to live, Shivani lets go, causing them both to fall to their deaths.